innotrade/enapso-graphdb-admin/README.md

 }
 ```

-## Clear an entire context in a given repository of your GraphDB instance
+## Clear entire context in a given repository

 **Caution!
 This removes ALL triples of the given context!
 This operation cannot be undone!**
 The entire context will be emptied, i.e. all data from this context will be removed.
 The repository and other contexts remain active.